Newspapers

 Material written by a specific individual, such as autobiographies, letters and diaries, or interviews

-of an individual may be excellent primary sources.
+may be excellent primary sources.

 Papers, reports, or proceedings of organizations are also primary sources.